How to grow lavender – in flower borders and dry gardens

 ‘Water at the soil level to establish planting and encourage a good root system, though no overhead watering, as it damages the foliage,' says Toni Brown, RHS Wisley horticulturalist.

-‘No further feeding is required and, in fact, is usually detrimental, leading to soft sappy growth and a floppy habit,’ Simon advises.
+‘It is not necessary to fertilize lavender, and, in fact, is usually detrimental, leading to soft sappy growth and a floppy habit,’ Simon advises.

 Knowing how to harvest lavender is important, but it's just as important to know when to harvest lavender: it's best to cut flowers back before they have set seed.
 ‘You don’t want to wait until the flowers have gone brown; as soon as they’ve passed their best, cut them back,’ reveals Monty in his Gardener’s World show.
 If you do deadhead lavender after the flowers have gone over, you can get a second flush of blooms.